Karina Speaks! · karinaspeaks.com

 Prayer Wall

-- Panama vs. England — MetLife Stadium, New York/New Jersey · 5:00pm ET
+- Panama vs. England — MetLife Stadium, East Rutherford, NJ · 5:00pm ET

-- Croatia vs. Ghana — Lincoln Financial Field, Philadelphia · 5:00pm ET
+- Croatia vs. Ghana — Lincoln Financial Field, Philadelphia, PA · 5:00pm ET

-- DR Congo vs. Uzbekistan — Mercedes-Benz Stadium, Atlanta · 7:30pm ET
+- DR Congo vs. Uzbekistan — Mercedes-Benz Stadium, Atlanta, GA · 7:30pm ET

 The final day of the group stage.
-By midnight, the full bracket is set.
-Tonight, the remaining spots are decided.
-Uzbekistan WWL Top 30 plays DR Congo in Atlanta — the state surveils Christian activity, raids unregistered churches, confiscates Scripture.1 Algeria WWL Top 20 faces Austria in Kansas City: every Protestant church forced to close, Christians driven underground.2 Jordan WWL Top 30 plays Argentina in Dallas — converts from Islam face intense family and community pressure.3
+By midnight, the full 32-team bracket is set.
+Uzbekistan WWL Top 30 plays DR Congo in Atlanta.
+The state surveils Christian activity, raids unregistered churches, confiscates Scripture.1 Algeria WWL Top 20 faces Austria in Kansas City.
+Every Protestant church in Algeria has been forced to close.
+Christians driven underground.2 Jordan WWL Top 30 plays Argentina in Dallas.
+Converts from Islam face intense family and community pressure.3

 Their players and fans are standing on free soil.
 The convergence is not theoretical.
 It is happening right now.